jiusansan222/jiusansan222.github.io/_pages/about.md

 My name is Hui Wang, and I am currently a third-year direct Ph.D. student at the College of Computer Science, Nankai University, specializing in Computer Science and Technology.

-My research interests include speech synthesis and automatic speech quality assessment.
+My research interests include speech synthesis and automatic audio quality assessment.
-I am working under the supervision of Professor [Yong Qin](https://qinyong.vrdcc.com/teacher_qinyong/), and currently interning at Microsoft, where I am co-supervised by [Dr. Shujie Liu](https://www.microsoft.com/en-us/research/people/shujliu/) and [Dr. Jinyu Li](https://www.microsoft.com/en-us/research/people/jinyli/).
+I am working under the supervision of Professor [Yong Qin](https://qinyong.vrdcc.com/teacher_qinyong/), and currently interning at Tencent Hunyuan.

 I joined Nankai University in 2022 as a direct Ph.D. student, and since then, I have been working on various research projects in the field of speech synthesis, speech quality assessment, and related technologies.
 If you are interested in academic collaboration or internship opportunities, please feel free to reach out to me via email

 # 🔥 News
-- *2025.10*: &nbsp;🎉 Our Elderly Conversation Dataset *SeniorTalk* is accepted by NeurIPS 2025.
+- *2025.10*: &nbsp;🎉 We have released a series of evaluation models, including AuditEval, AudioEval, and SpeechEval.
 - *2025.09*: &nbsp;🎉 Our Elderly Conversation Dataset *SeniorTalk* is accepted by NeurIPS 2025.

 # 📝 Publications